-- > Schedule Description In this field, create a description for the schedule.
-Note that this description should be unique (e.g. Schedule\1). - > Day Choose Select Days and select the certain day (days), or choose Everyday. - > Time Select "24 hours", or specify the Start Time and Stop Time yourself. - > Start Time Enter the start time in HHMM format (HHMM are 4 numbers).
+- Schedule Description In this field, create a description for the schedule.
+Note that this description should be unique (e.g. Schedule\1). - Day Choose Select Days and select the certain day (days), or choose Everyday. - Time Select "24 hours", or specify the Start Time and Stop Time yourself. - > Start Time Enter the start time in HHMM format (HHMM are 4 numbers).
 For example 0800 is 8:00. - > Stop Time Enter the stop time in HHMM format (HHMM are 4 numbers).
-For example 2000 is 20:00. - 4.
-Click Next when finishing creating the advanced schedule entry, and the next screen will appear as shown in Figure 4-57.
+For example 2000 is 20:00. - Click Next when finishing creating the advanced schedule entry, and the next screen will appear.